 Normal travel credit cards

-Travel credit cards earn travel reward points and usually come with better insurance and travel perks like lounge access or free checked bags.
-Here are two of the top travel rewards cards.
+Travel credit cards earn travel rewards or miles and typically offer better insurance and travel perks.
+These perks can include things like airport lounge access or free checked bags.

 U.S. dollar credit cards

-For travelling in America, U.S. dollar credit cards pay merchants in U.S. dollars so you can skip the conversion fee – but you’ll need to pay them off in USD, too.
-Here are two solid options in this category.
+When you make purchases in the U.S., U.S. dollar credit cards pay merchants in U.S. dollars, so you can skip the conversion fee.
+Remember, though, that you'll also need to make your monthly credit card payments in USD, too.

 Foreign currency prepaid cards